Oklahoma

 For more information visit the Multi-State Compliance Matrix

-Out of 51 U.S. jurisdictions, Oklahoma ranks #31 overall for its friendliness towards faith-based nonprofit organizations.
-Oklahoma has some policies that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status, a broad automatic exemption from charitable registration requirements for religious organizations, and no audit requirement to solicit donations in the state.
-Oklahoma, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a broad Blaine Amendment, laws regarding public accommodations that include no meaningful exemptions for religious organizations, and very limited exemptions to sales tax on religious organizations’ purchases and sales.
+Out of 51 U.S. jurisdictions, Oklahoma ranks #35 overall for its friendliness towards faith-based nonprofit organizations.
+Oklahoma has several laws that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status, a broad automatic exemption from charitable registration requirements for religious organizations, and no audit requirement to solicit donations in the state.
+Oklahoma, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a broad Blaine Amendment, nondiscrimination laws regarding public accommodations that include no meaningful exemptions for religious organizations, and very limited exemptions to state sales tax on religious organizations’ sales and purchases.

 Religious Freedom:

-The Oklahoma Constitution follows in “lockstep” with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment.
+The Oklahoma Constitution follows in “lockstep” with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment (as currently interpreted by the US Supreme Court).

 Oklahoma has enacted a RFRA protecting the religious free exercise of all individuals and entities by requiring government burdens on religious exercise to satisfy strict scrutiny.
-Since these protections originate in a statute rather than the state constitution, Oklahoma does not receive the highest score for this factor.
+Since the RFRA is a statute rather than a state constitutional provision, Oklahoma does not receive the highest score for this factor.

 Oklahoma’s nondiscrimination laws generally restrict religious freedom for religious organizations that offer public programming and facilities and provide no meaningful religious accommodations or exemptions.